ugur-arslanalp/ugur-arslanalp/README.md

 ### Buğra Uğur Arslanalp

 Hi, I'm Uğur.
 I' m a mathematical enginner with 6 years of experience on development of IBM products such as ODM (Operational Decison Manager) and BPM (Business Proccess Management) and Java.
-I have decided to change my career path and become a Front-End Developer.
 I have successfully graduated 24 weeks Frontend Course of [Jagaad Academy](https://academy.jagaad.com/).
 I have had the opportunity to work on many subjects over the past 6 months including:

 * HTML
 * CSS